thomasmarsh/python-turtle/turtle.md

 >>> win.setBackground('#7fffd4')
 ```

-In Python, you can use hexadecimal literals directly in programs, but you have to prefix it with `0x`.
+In Python, you can use hexadecimal literals directly in programs, but you have to prefix them with `0x`.

 ```python
 >>> 0x7F